 Experience with marketing/promotion of educational programs;

-Self-motivated with demonstrated ability to work independently in an office environment without daily supervision and/or coaching;
+Self-motivated with the demonstrated ability to work independently without daily supervision and/or coaching.

 Proficiency in use of technology (e.g. web research, Microsoft Word, Excel, PowerPoint, Outlook for mail/calendaring, distance technology, etc.) for day-to-day work and educational program delivery, record keeping, reporting, team-based communications and overall management;